 Programs offered through the School of Human Services

-Traditional on campus undergraduate programs
+Online undergraduate programs

 Under the tutelage of Tammy Dindoffer, Dean of School of Human Services, the School of Human Services seeks to further its reputation of excellence and innovation to meet the educational needs of those working in the diverse sector of human services.
 “We offer the unique perspective of intertwining faith, social justice and ethical reasoning throughout our subject matter, while drawing upon the strengths of each of our cognate disciplines.
 We are looking forward to an exciting and productive future of service to our students and to our community,” says Dindoffer.

 Welcome to the School of Human Services.
 Our goal is to meet the educational needs of those working in the diverse sector of human services and those wishing to enter various human services fields.
 SHS offers the unique educational perspective of intertwining faith, social justice, and ethical reasoning throughout our subject matter.
 Our faculty and staff look forward to a future of service to our students, and our communities around the nation as well as the global community.Tamara Dindoffer, PhD

 Dean, School of Human Services